 Following the previous example, the first side eliminates an enemy unit with its two casualties.
 The second side has only scored one casualty, so it does not eliminate any enemy unit.

 Dispersed units

-Now the number of dispersed units is calculated.
-The winner of a combat disperses as many enemy units as the difference in battle points between sides.
+The disbandments are now calculated.
+The winner of a combat inflicts as many disbands as the difference in battle points.